nhartman94/HiggsToBBNtupleProducerTool/README.md

 # HiggsToBBNtupleProducerTool

-`ROOT` ntuple producer for developing machine learning algorithms to differentiate jets origininating from a Higgs boson decaying to a bottom quark-antiquark pair (Hbb) from quark or gluon jets originating from quantum chromodynamic (QCD) multijet production.
+`ROOT` ntuple producer for developing machine learning algorithms to differentiate jets originating from a Higgs boson decaying to a bottom quark-antiquark pair (Hbb) from quark or gluon jets originating from quantum chromodynamic (QCD) multijet production.

 ## Setup